backstage/backstage/CONTRIBUTING.md

 Signed-off-by: Jane Smith <jane.smith@example.com>
 ```

-> Note: this assumes you have setup your git name and email, if you haven you can use these commands to set that up:
+> Note: this assumes you have setup your git name and email, if you have not you can use these commands to set that up:
 >
 > ```shell
 > git config --global user.name "Your Name"